Sibghatullah-Laghari/FileMind/README.md

 ---

-## 🏗️ Architecture & Project Structure
+## 🏗️ Architecture & Project Structure.

 FileMind is built entirely with **pure Java** and follows a modular package structure instead of relying on Spring Boot or a web server.
 This approach keeps the application lightweight, responsive, and easy to maintain while allowing individual components to evolve independently.